RULES & REGULATIONS

 Manchester Center, VT 05255

-2. Send ONE (1) BOTTLE per entry.
+2. Send ONE (1) BOTTLE per entry, multiple entries in one shipment is acceptable.
 Still wines must be submitted in standard 750 ml wine bottles.
 Ice wines or late harvest wines can be submitted in 375 ml bottles.
 Meads and Hard Ciders can be submitted in 12 oz. or 22 oz. beer bottles.
 Sparkling wines must be in champagne bottles with proper closure and wire.
 All bottles must be free of wax, decorative labels and capsules.
 However, an identification label will be required on the bottle as detailed in rule #5.

 4. All shipments should be packaged to withstand considerable handling and must be shipped freight pre-paid.
 Line the inside of the box with a plastic trash bag and use plenty of packaging material, such as bubble wrap, around the bottles.
 Bottles shipped in preformed styrofoam cartons have proven reliable in the past.
 Every reasonable effort will be made to contact entrants whose bottles have broken to

 make arrangements for sending replacement bottles.
 Please note it is illegal to ship alcoholic beverages via the U.S. Postal Service.
 Entries mailed internationally are often required by customs to provide proper documentation.
 It is the entrant’s responsibility to follow all applicable laws and regulations.
 Packages with postage due or C.O.D. charges will be rejected.